neurekt/courseclicker/README.md

 ## CourseClicker

 This project clicks anywhere on your screen with configurable options and is currently run locally.
+I definitely did not build this to get me through my real estate course while sleeping.
 It supports both a GUI and command-line interface.

 ---